optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 - **max_criterion_evaluations** *(int)*: If the maximum number of function evaluation is reached, the optimization stops but we do not count this as successful convergence.
   The function evaluations used to evaluate a numerical gradient do not count for this.
-  Preferred default ``1_000_000`` which effectively deactivates this stopping criterion for most problems.

 - **max_iterations** *(int)*: If the maximum number of iterations is reached, the optimization stops, but we do not count this as successful convergence.
 The difference to max_criterion_evaluations is that one iteration might need several criterion evaluations, for example in a line search or to determine if the trust region radius has to be decreased.
-Preferred default ``1_000_000`` which effectively deactivates this stopping criterion for most problems.

 Optimizer configurations
 ------------------------

-- **max_line_search_steps** *(int)*: Preferred default 20, but some line search algorithms do not allow to set this.

-- **trust_region_radius** *(float)*: Preferred default 1, but some trust region algorithms do not allow to set this.
+- **max_line_search_steps** *(int)*: Maximum number of criterion (and possibly derivative) evaluations per line search.

+- **initial_trust_radius** *(float)*: Note this is very problem specific and you can typically do better than using the default.
+Intuitively this can be described as a reasonable change in parameters the optimizer can take from the start values.

+- **max_trust_radius** *(float)*: The precise definition might depend on an optimizer but typically this is the maximum change allowed for a parameter between two iterations.
 Note this is very problem specific and you can typically do better than using the default.

 - **limited_memory_storage_length** *(int)*: Maximum number of stored objects in a limited memory algorithm.
 Typically this refers to the number of gradient evaluations used to approximate the Hessian in Quasi-Newton algorithms.
-Preferred default 10 (taken from scipy L-BFGS-B])

 Other Conventions